Amanrohila/config-server-repo/README.md

+note -> Files must be bootstrap not the application.properties

+microserviceapp1-development.properties file must be there and spring.profiles.active=development, spring.application.name=microserviceapp1

 # config-server-repo
 # open browser and check below Urls, it will return the JSON output and in propertySources section
 http://localhost:8888/config-server-client/development